-Improving cybersecurity for nonprofit organizations is often made more difficult because companies lack the time and resources to deploy full-time, dedicated IT teams.
+Improving cyber security for nonprofits is often made more difficult because companies lack the time and resources to deploy full-time, dedicated IT teams.
 HALOCK can help nonprofits meet this challenge with services such as:

-- Security Engineering: Complexity can sidetrack cybersecurity for nonprofits; the wide array of IT and services now available makes it challenging to identify the mix of on-premise and cloud-based security products.
+- Security Engineering: Complexity can sidetrack cyber security for nonprofit organizations; the wide array of IT and services now available makes it challenging to identify the mix of on-premise and cloud-based security products.
 HALOCK’s professional security engineering services help nonprofits find their InfoSec best fit such as security architecture reviews, threat monitoring, and sensitive data scanning.
 A consistent and steady review of your threat landscape is a best practice for your industry through a managed detection and response program (MDR) or Threat Hunting Program.

 - Compliance Management: PII handling, storage and security is now governed by multiple — and evolving — pieces of legislation such as GDPR, HIPAA and state-specific acts.
 PCI DSS v4.0 is now available, and credit card information must adhere to the new requirements.
 Protect your members’ and patrons’ sensitive information.
 Assess your compliance.
 Our experts help nonprofits identify relevant compliance regulations and ensure they’re prepared to meet the challenge.

-- Penetration Testing: If nonprofit organizations experience a data breach, investigating agencies will look for “due diligence” in protecting PII.
+- Penetration Testing: If nonprofit cyber security fails, investigating agencies will look for “due diligence” in protecting PII.
 HALOCK’s penetration testing services are designed to search network vulnerabilities and recommend key countermeasures to boost cyber security for nonprofits.
 Services include external and internal network, wireless or wifi, web application, social engineering, and remediation verification penetration testing.
 Consider a Recurring Penetration Testing program to assess your safeguards throughout the year for a proactive security approach.

-- Workforce Recruiting: If you’re looking for in-house IT talent, the specialized nature of many security roles combined with the competitiveness of the InfoSec job market makes this a challenge for nonprofits.
+- Workforce Recruiting: If you’re looking for in-house IT talent, the specialized nature of many security roles combined with the competitiveness of the InfoSec job market makes this a challenge for nonprofit cyber security.
 HALOCK can help define critical job roles and provide access to skilled candidates who aren’t available on job boards.

 Finding the Balance With HALOCK